aiqc/TCGA_Liver/1-filters/filters.md

 ![](clinical.png)

+(i did not update the numbers below to reflect T1 inclusion)

 4. Click button to download the clinical:TSV button

 5. Click on "View files in repository" button in top right